haraldurbjarni/Green-Lab-LLM/README.md

 It uses experiment runner (TODO: ref to repo) and energieconfig () to measure the variables.

 Three algorithms were compared, the Branch and Bound (BB), Bellman Ford (BFA) and the Smith-Waterman algorithms (SWA).
-The code snippets, along with the
+The code snippets, along with the copmiled binaries are located in the experiments folder, under their respective abbrieviations.

+To run the experiment you need to

 To use energy config you need to have cargo installed.